lindsaypj/maze_generation/README.md

 the resulting path is displayed in the bottom right.

 # Generation
 The maze starts as an integer array of disjoint sets and as a graph of vertices representing each cell in the maze.
-The disjoint sets are managed using a weighted quick-union (Union-Find) algorithm.
-This allows connections between large maze sections to be made in near constant time.
+The disjoint sets aremanaged using a weighted quick-union (Union-Find) algorithm, with path compression.
+This allowsconnections between large maze sections to be made in near constant time.

 The cells in the maze are randomly selected using a Fiser-Yates algorithm (loops over all cells, in random order).
 Each cell selects a random neighboring